mountaincharlie/project-one-rock-climbing/README.md

 ---
 Done:
 * Google Fonts [add-link] for fonts used
+* Using the Flexbox method to centralize content horizontally **and** vertically [Link: https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block (scroll to: Approach 2 - Flexbox method)]

 To Do:
 * mention the Site Credits page which is on the site